mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 4.0.2 =
+* Fix button/form appearing before a campaign is loaded
 * Add missing translation calls and domain
 * Remove limit of 10 campaigns visible on campaigns page
 * Show admin notice if EncryptionAwareTrait unable to decrypt option (e.g due to salt change)